TWoolhouse/lboroCW-Trelno/design/report.md

 - Leadership
   - Coordinated the team (planning, task allocation, decision making, etc) during meetings and other channels of communications (WhatsApp, etc).
   - Ensured the team is on track with task progression and deadlines.
+- Report
+  - Handled the writing, editing and publishing of the report.

 \pagebreak